EMEASO23/latin101portfolio/interrogative.md

 **Please use question marks when composing a question.**

-1. Prometheus homines ex quo fingebat
+1. Prometheus homines ex quo fingebat?
-2. Vulcanus ex luto quem fecit
+2. Vulcanus ex luto quem fecit?
-3. Minerva cui animam dedit.
+3. Minerva cui animam dedit?
-4. Cui dei dona ei miserunt.  **It's a funny spelling difference since they sound more or less identical but *cui* is not nominative plural**
+4. Cuius dei dona ei miserunt?  **It's a funny spelling difference since they sound more or less identical but *cui* is not nominative plural**
-5. Ob id nomen quid ei datum est. **Do put the interrogative adjective before a noun it asks about.**
+5. Ob id quid nomen ei datum est? **Do put the interrogative adjective before a noun it asks about.**
-6. Pandora a quo in coniugium Epimetheo data est
+6. Pandora a quo in coniugium Epimetheo data est?
-7. Filia cuius erat Pyrrha **What number is *cuius*?
+7. Filia cui erat Pyrrha? **What number is *cuius*?
 The answer we're expecting is *Filia eorum erat*..**